 The one-day accredited training course looks at what constitutes child abuse, the roles and responsibilities in reporting child protection and welfare concerns, child protection policies and safe work practices This is a HSE accredited module that has been developed specifically for the Early Years sector.

 It will replace all other HSE accredited training and the ‘Keeping Children Safe’ Training.
 It is aimed at childcare workers who are currently working in a service, childminders and boards of management.
-Designated Liaison Person training and an online information resource will be developed for childcare students and will be launched in 2015.

 For information on Child Protection training, please contact Sheena in Offaly County Childcare Committee on 057-9135878.